What is a palindrome?

 A palindrome is a sequence of characters that reads the same backwards or forwards.
 Examples include

-Let’s look at a couple of solutions to checking for a palindrome.
+Let’s look at different ways of checking for palindromes in Ruby.

 def is_palindrome?(str) reversed = str.split('').reverse.join str === reversed end

 We begin by creating a

 - Split the input string into an array of characters

 - Reverse the array of characters

 - Join the reversed array so that we get a whole string again